elastic/highlightjs-esql/README.md

 ## Releasing

 To release a new version add a publish label to the PR.
-Or you can run the Release Github action manually from Github web.

 ## License